DazzleTools/folder-datetime-fix/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

-## Author

-Copyright (C) 2025 Dustin Darcy - [ScarcityHypothesis.org](https://ScarcityHypothesis.org)